PROGRAM OVERVIEW

 CORE PROGRAM COMPONENTS

-Once students have completed this foundational portion of the program, they have the option to select a program concentrating either on career readiness or graduate study.
+Once students have completed this foundational portion of the program, they can select one concentrating program on career readiness or graduate study.
 Below are the skill areas that will be developed through the program.

 Independent Living